mariogj/lanyon/_posts/2017-03-01-introducing-lanyon.md

 title: Multi-Camera System Simulator
 ---

-Multi-Camera System Simulator (MSS) is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
+Multi-Camera System Simulator (MSS) is a software tool based in the cross-platform [Unity](https://unity3d.com/) game engine where you can placed multiple cameras in realistic 3D enviroiments is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.

 ### Built on Poole